Lerold/CTF_SF25_LEDs/README.md

 # CTFd LED Controller

-This project controls 15 NeoPixels connected to a Raspberry Pi 4, responding to webhooks from CTFd to simulate satellite states.
+This project controls NeoPixels connected to a Raspberry Pi 4, responding to webhooks from CTFd to simulate satellite states.
+By default, it's configured for 10 satellites, but this can be modified in the code.

 ## Hardware Requirements

 - Raspberry Pi 4
-- 15 NeoPixels (WS2812B)
+- NeoPixels (WS2812B) - default 10, but configurable
 - Power supply for the NeoPixels (5V)
 - Jumper wires
 - Optional: Level shifter (if needed for your specific setup)